Kaizers Orchestra: Dine Gamle Dager Er Nå (2022-present)

 On October 26, 2022, the band announced that they had discovered boxes of old merchandise, namely T-shirts, and would be donating them to the charitable clothing store Fretex to sell (incidentally the same store where they had bought their stage outfits in 2001).
 In the following days, fans who had bought the shirts noticed QR codes printed inside, which led to the website dinegamledagererna.no.
 Those who accessed the website through a QR code received a one-time message telling them they were "one of the 107", while for other visitors the site displayed a music box playing an unknown melody, and allowed people to enter their contact information for further updates.
 Some fans that registered on the site later received a physical version of that music box delivered to them, along with a QR code.
 A complementary Instagram account was also discovered, posting teaser images and stories.
 After two weeks of cryptic teasers, the website and Instagram published a promo video with the music box theme and full orchestration, ending with cut-out letters showing "7.11.1907, 19:07".

 These events led to mass speculation that a reunion was imminent, with fans also noting several coincidences: the company behind the website and Instagram (Sesong 1) had previously been responsible for the Kaizervirus marketing for Violeta Violeta vol. III, both Geir Zahl and Janove Ottesen had just finished major solo releases, Terje Winterstø Røthings' band Skambankt had recently completed their farewell tour, and some fans even discovered that the kindergarten where Helge Risa taught had a job listing for his position.

 Following weeks of speculation and teasers, the video Dine gamle dager er nå premiered on the official Kaizers Orchestra YouTube channel on Monday, November 7, at 19:07, the exact time teased previously.
 Two days later, the band officially confirmed that they had reunited and would be commencing a 24-date Norwegian tour in the fall of 2023, with tickets being made available soon after.
 After selling out within two hours, sixteen further concerts were added to the schedule later the same day.

 In the press release confirming their reunion, the band stated that the comeback had been in the works planned for years, after drummer Rune Solheim had posed the question in 2019, at one of the members' annual Christmas dinners, and that the concert venues had been booked two years in advance.

+In June 2023 Kaizers Orchestra began promoting the release of their new single on social media.
+Their first single in ten years, "Dine gamle dager er nå" was released on 16 June 2023.
+The song received favorable reviews from the Norwegian media.